Mark Hamill, Comic-Con 2018's favorite Easter egg

 A lot of other fans celebrated spending time with Luke Skywalker.
 Or so they thought.

-For around two hours I was over the moon thinking I had snapped a selfie with him.
-But Mark Hamill is a prankster, and we fell for it.
+For around two hours I was over the moon thinking I'd snapped a selfie with him.
+But Hamill is a prankster, and we fell for it.

 The San Diego Union Tribune called him out Monday, confirming that the Darth Trump was cosplayer James Cherry from Redlands, California.
 Hamill copped to the prank in a tweet, saying, "Actor Mark Hamill says it was all in good fun & simply a joke meant to playfully mind-trick his fans.
 He claims (without proof) most people enjoyed his massive San Diego Comic Con-Job!